Lake Louise Hikes: 10 Trails We Recommend as Locals

 Sheol Valley Trail – Quick Details

-Distance: 4.0 km one way.
+istance: 4.0 km one way.

-Elevation Gain: nil – it’s all downhill.
+Elevation Gain: virtually none – it’s all downhill.

 Learn more about this highly scenic Lake Louise hiking trail and how to make it a full loop trail back to Lake Louise in our full blog post about the Sheol Valley Trail.